AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 To complete a full diagnostic of the flash memory, a checksum of all used flash needs to be calculated.

-The current library uses a Fletcher’s 64-bit checksum.
+The current library uses a Fletcher’s 64-bit checksum method by default.
 The Fletcher’s 64-bit method was chosen because it is sufficiently reliable.

-You can change the Fletcher’s checksum method to any checksum method in function SelfTest_FlashCheckSum() in the SelfTest_Flash.c file.
+You can change the Fletcher’s checksum method to any checksum method, by updating the function SelfTest_FlashCheckSum() located in the

 CRC-32 method

-The CRC-32 method uses a lookup table to speed execution but is slower than the Fletchers 64-bit method due to the need to read memory at byte boundaries and perform multiple bit operations per read.
+The CRC-32 method uses a lookup table (LUT) to speed execution but is slower than the Fletcher's 64-bit method due to the need to read memory at byte boundaries and perform multiple bit operations per read.
 The CRC32 polynomial chosen is the most common version defined in ISO/IEC/IEEE 802-3 with polynomial 0x04C11DB7 (Reversed = 0xEDB88320).
-To maintain compatibility with the Fletcher 64-bit storage size the CRC32 value is stored in the last 4 bytes of the 8 byte reserved Flash space.
+To maintain compatibility with the Fletcher 64-bit storage size, the CRC32 value is stored in the last 4 bytes of the 8 byte reserved flash space.

 Programming method